Jet momentum reconstruction in the QGP background with machine learning: Nuclear Modification Factor of Jets

-In Fig.~\ref{fig: Raa_1}, we compare the jet $R_\mathrm{AA}$ between different evaluation methods.
-The jet spectrum in $p+p$ collisions is obtained directly from the PYTHIA simulation.
-For Pb+Pb collisions, we place partons from the LBT simulation into the thermal background, reconstruct jets and then calculate their spectrum based on their $p_\mathrm{T}$ evaluated using different methods, including three ML methods trained on the PYTHIA, LBT, and combined PYTHIA+LBT data, respectively.
-To demonstrate the accuracy of these ML methods, we also add a baseline, named as ``LBT jet within background", which is obtained by directly applying Eq.~(\ref{eq: pT}) on the LBT jets reconstructed inside the background.
-Although all ML models are designed to approximate the results of the LBT jets within the QGP background, the PYTHIA-trained ML model significantly underestimates the $R_\mathrm{AA}$, which primarily stems from its oversubtraction of the background as discussed earlier.
-The LBT-trained and PYTHIA+LBT-trained ML models provide reasonable matches to the baseline.
-In Ref.~\cite{acharya2024measurement}, ML models trained separately on PYTHIA and its variants that simulate quenching effects are utilized to extract the jet $R_\mathrm{AA}$ with associated uncertainties from the experimental data.
-Based on our findings, we recommend either excluding PYTHIA jets from separate training datasets or combining them with realistic quenched jets samples to mitigate bias.
+In Fig.~\ref{fig: Raa_1}, we further compare the unfolded jet $R_\mathrm{AA}$ between different ML models, trained on the PYTHIA, LBT, and combined PYTHIA+LBT data, respectively.
+To compare the accuracy of these ML models, the baseline of ``LBT jet within background" is also presented.
+Although all ML models aim at approximating the results of the LBT jets within the QGP background, the PYTHIA-trained ML model significantly underestimates the $R_\mathrm{AA}$, which primarily stems from its oversubtraction of the background as discussed earlier and persists even after unfolding.
+In contrast, the PYTHIA+LBT-trained ML model provides an evaluation much closer to the baseline, and the LBT-trained ML model achieves an excellent agreement.
+While the PYTHIA+LBT-trained and LBT-trained ML models demonstrate comparable performance in reconstructing the $p_\mathrm{T}$ of the LBT jets, their unfolded $R_\mathrm{AA}$'s exhibit a systematic discrepancy, which stems from the distinctions in their respective response matrices.
+Specifically, the PYTHIA+LBT-trained ML model employs a hybrid response matrix combining jet spectra from both PYTHIA and LBT simulations, introducing a domain mismatch between training and application; while the LBT-trained ML model employs a dedicated response matrix derived exclusively from LBT simulations, maintaining domain consistency between training and application.
+In Ref.~\cite{acharya2024measurement}, ML models trained separately on PYTHIA and its variants that mimic quenching effects are utilized to extract the jet $R_\mathrm{AA}$ with associated uncertainties from the experimental data.
+Based on our findings, we recommend either excluding PYTHIA jets from separate training datasets or at most combining them with realistic quenched jets samples to mitigate bias.
 Training ML models on jet data that capture jet quenching effects is essential for enhancing the reliability of these models in predicting jet observables.
-We note that our LBT-trained ML model overpredicts the jet $p_\mathrm{T}$ when its target value is below 40~GeV.
-Considering the jet spectrum decreases as $p_\mathrm{T}$ increases, this overprediction can lead to an overestimation of the jet $R_\mathrm{AA}$ up to $p_\mathrm{T}$ around 60~GeV.
+We have also verified that the jet $R_\mathrm{AA}$ obtained using our LBT-trained and PYTHIA+LBT-trained ML models excel that obtained using the Area-Based and Constituent Subtracting methods in subtracting the QGP background.